karensawrey/alias-js/README.md

 - REST APIs to request data from GDPR dumps/takeouts
 - SDKs to set up decentralized Authorization servers
 - GDPR JWT tokens (including machine-readable GDPR agreements)
-- GDPR portability agreement generator, for developers to request portability data from users in a compliant and machine readbale way.
+- GDPR portability agreement generator, for developers to request portability data from users in a compliant and machine-readable way.

 ## Getting started